Hand-Over-Take-Over (HOTO) Saber Strike 24

 |0

-This work, Hand-Over-Take-Over (HOTO) Saber Strike 24 [Image 5 of 5], by SGT Gianna Sulger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hand-Over-Take-Over (HOTO) Saber Strike 24, by SPC Austin Robertson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT